Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Results and Discussion

 As shown in Table \ref{tab:whole_pipeline}, the HAtten-based pipeline achieves competitive performance, even when compared with the oracle prefetching model in Section \ref{sec:reranking_res}.
 In particular, on the FullTextPeerRead dataset, using our HAtten-based pipeline, we only need to rerank 100 prefetched candidates to outperform the BERT-GCN model (Table \ref{tab:res_reranking}) that reranked all 4.8k papers in the database.

-Compared to the BM25-based pipeline, our HAtten-based pipeline achieves significantly higher Recall@10 for any given number of prefetched candidates.
-Our reranker needs to rerank only 200 to 500 candidates to match the recall score of the BM25-based pipeline when reranking 2000 candidates.
+Compared to the BM25-based pipeline, our HAtten-based pipeline achieves significantly higher R@10 for any given number of prefetched candidates.
+Our reranker needs to rerank only 200 to 500 candidates to match the recall score of the BM25-based pipeline needing to rerank 2000 candidates.
 For large datasets like RefSeer and arXiv, such improvements are even more pronounced.
 Our pipeline achieves a much higher throughput.
-For example, on the arXiv dataset, in order to achieve an overall recall@10=$0.39$, the BM25-based pipeline takes 0.7 s (Table \ref{tab:res_prefetch}) to prefetch 2000 candidates and it takes another 13.4 s (Figure \ref{fig:rerank_time}) to rerank them, which in total amounts to 14.1 s.
+For example, on the arXiv dataset, in order to achieve an overall R@10=$0.39$, the BM25-based pipeline takes 0.7 s (Table \ref{tab:res_prefetch}) to prefetch 2000 candidates and it takes another 13.4 s (Figure \ref{fig:rerank_time}) to rerank them, which in total amounts to 14.1 s.
 In contrast, the HAtten-based pipeline only takes 8 ms to prefetch 200 candidates and 1.4 s to rerank them, which amounts to 1.4 s.
 This results in a 90\% reduction of overall recommendation time achieved by our pipeline.

 These findings provide clear evidence that a better-performing prefetching model is critical to a large-scale citation recommendation pipeline, as it allows the reranking model to rerank fewer candidates while maintaining recommendation performance, resulting in a better speed-accuracy tradeoff.